 Pecan Shortbread with Maple Glaze Recipe

 - 60 g caster sugar

 - 40 g pecans, toasted (recommended) and finely chopped

 - 4 bacon rashes

 - 40 g pecans, ¼ cup

-- 2 tbsp maple syrup
+- 2 tablespoon maple syrup

-- ¼ tsp flaked sea salt
+- ¼ teaspoon flaked sea salt

-- 110 g powdered icing sugar (confectioners' sugar), 1 cup
+- 110 g powdered icing sugar (confectioners' sugar)

-- Brush the bacon rashes with maple syrup then lay them on a lined baking tray.
+- Prepare bacon and bake.
+Brush the bacon rashes with maple syrup then lay them on a lined baking tray.
 Place in the oven and bake for 15 minutes before turning and baking for a further 5 or so minutes until golden and crispy.
 Remove from the oven and lay on paper towel until cool, chop into fine bits.

 - Prepare pecans and bake.
 In a bowl toss your pecans in maple syrup then lay out the pecans on a lined baking tray.
 Place in the oven and bake for 10 minutes.
 Remove from the oven and allow to cool on the baking tray.
 Chop into small pieces and toss through a pinch of flaked sea salt.

 - Dip cookies into glaze and decorate.
-Dip the face of the cookies into the glaze and gently lift up letting the excess glaze drip off and place on a wire rack.Sprinkle with candied bacon or candied pecan and leave to set for 15 minutes.
+Dip the face of the cookies into the glaze and gently lift, letting the excess glaze drip off and place on a wire rack.Sprinkle with candied bacon or candied pecan and leave to set for 15 minutes.
 Or enjoy straight away!

 All recipes are developed and tested in Metric grams.
 I strongly recommend that you bake using digital scales for a more accurate result.
 I have provided a conversion to US customary in the recipe but please note that I haven’t tested using this method.